 One of the main problems that come about when homes or other buildings are damp is the development of mould.
 As a result, other allergens are produced.
 Even if your house is clean and dust-free, you may find yourself sneezing, experiencing itchy eyes or a runny nose when you come in contact with the spores produced when mould grows.
 Another danger associated with rising damp is the fact that it creates a suitable environment for the development and multiplication of harmful bacteria.
 Even mice and roaches will find a good habitat within a damp home.

 Whenever a house is damp, the main reason behind it is the quantity of moisture the indoor air holds.
 There are many situations that could lead to the house becoming damp.
 They include:

-- Rising damp in the sub floor.
+- Rising damp originating from the sub floor

-- Lack of proper ventilation in the home.
+- Poor ventilation systems in the house

 - Sub floor ventilation

 If you are considering complete ventilation of your house, then you should be aware that they use mechanical systems and are insulated in order to achieve energy efficiency.
 Some of the common types of systems in this category include the supply, energy recovery, balanced, and exhaust systems.

 The supply ventilation system is mainly composed of a fan that creates positive pressure by blowing in fresh and dry air from outside.
 This influx of fresh air will automatically push out the stale air from the home.
 The movement will be facilitated by the positive pressure created by the air from outside.

 The energy recovery system creates proper ventilation for the home as it minimizes the loss of energy.
 This is accomplished by warming the fresh air from the outside through the heat extracted from the stale air that is expelled.

 The balanced ventilation system, as the name suggests, has a balanced flow of air in that one fan creates positive pressure while the other creates negative pressure.
 An equal amount of fresh air is brought in to replace the stale air that is expelled.